 - Strong EC security makes online shopping inconvenient and demanding on customers.
 The EC industry does not want to enforce safeguards that would discourage online commerce. - A second reason is the lack of cooperation from credit card issuers and foreign ISPs.
 There are insufficient incentives for credit card issuers to share leads on criminal activity with each other or law enforcement.
 It is much cheaper to block a stolen card and move on than to invest time and money in a prosecution with an uncertain outcome. - The third reason pertains to customers.
 Online shoppers are to blame for not taking necessary precautions to avoid becoming a victim.
 Some shoppers rely too heavily on fraud protection provided by credit card issuers ignoring the bigger risk of identity theft.
 Phishing is rampant because some people respond to it making it profitable. - A fourth reason arises from IS design and security architecture issues.
 It is well know that preventing vulnerability during the EC design and pre-implementation stage is far less expensive than mitigating problems later.
-The IS staff needs to plan security from the design stage because simple mistakes, such as not insuring that all traffic into and out of network pass through a firewall, are often non-single come to blame for letting in hackers.
-The success and security of EC depends on the confidentiality integrity and availability of information and the business Web site.
+The IS staff needs to plan security from the design stage because simple mistakes, such as not insuring that all traffic into and out of network pass through a firewall, are often to blame for letting in hackers.